fediverse/network/lib/fd_web/templates/page/info.html.md

 ### Code

-It's really ugly right now, but you can find it [here](https://git.yt/random/fediverse-network).
-Written in Elixir.
+It's quite ugly right now, but you can find it at [git.yt/random/fediverse-network](https://git.yt/random/fediverse-network).

+Written in Elixir, uses PostgreSQL with TimescaleDB, and licensed under AGPL.

 ### Credits

+Mostly made and hosted by [@href](https://soc.ialis.me/@href).

 Thanks to the contributors on the code, especially to [@heacte](https://soc.ialis.me/@hecate) who's done a huge work on the stats queries,